How to Build a Taxi App like Uber & What’s the Cost?

 Rating

 At the passenger’s end, a highly rated passenger can be rewarded through better deals and preferential treatment during ride assignments.
-A passenger with a history of bad behaviour and a low score will have a tough time finding a driver, as drivers can reject their booking request.
+A passenger with a history of bad behavior and a low score will have a tough time finding a driver, as drivers can reject their booking request.

 The Stages of Taxi App Development